 A magnetic descaler does not interfere with the water line or cut into the piping system.
 It’s a compact gadget that’s hooked to your electrical line, so it’s such a perfect match for those living in tight space.

-If you’re curious about this group of product, don’t miss out on the Eddy Electronic Water Descaler.
+If you’re curious about this group of products, don’t miss out on the Eddy Electronic Water Descaler.
 It’s the best option for a modern method of softening water, a small, affordable unit with so many things to offer.

 After giving you an introduction about different types of water softeners, in the next section we want to show you some key factors that you should not forget when on the hunt for the best water softeners.
 These factors are elaborated as follows: